How to Keep Bargain Hunting from Blowing Your Budget

 Know When It’s a Real Problem

-For some, a fondness for shopping is no laughing matter, and can really spiral out of control.
-Warning sings that shopping is becoming destructive include:
+For some, a fondness for shopping is no laughing matter and can easily spiral out of control.
+Warning signs that shopping is becoming destructive include:

 - Buying things you don’t want or won’t use